Dental anesthesia: Local anesthetic agents in dentistry

-In dentistry, local anesthetic medications are often used to control any potential pain that may occur with procedures.
+In dentistry, local anesthetic medications (LA) are often used to control any potential pain that may occur with procedures.
 Local anesthetic injections are given in specific areas of the mouth, rather than the whole body.
 Although several different medications are available, the most commonly used local anesthetic to prevent pain in the area around a tooth is lidocaine (also called xylocaine or lignocaine).
 Lidocaine's half-life in the body is about 1.5–2 hours.
 The time it takes for the anesthetic medication to prevent pain in the area (speed of onset) and length of time that the area does not have painful sensations are considerations when choosing an appropriate approach to dental treatment.
 Other considerations include procedural considerations, the presence of inflammation, techniques used to administer the anesthetic medication, and adverse effects.
 In root canal treatment, for example, more Lidocaine is required than for a simple filling.

 Other local anesthetic agents in current use include articaine (also called septocaine or Ubistesin), bupivacaine (a long-acting anesthetic), prilocaine (also called Citanest), and mepivacaine (also called Carbocaine or Polocaine).
 Different types of local anaesthetic drugs vary in their potency and duration of action.
 A combination of these may be used depending on the situation.
 Some agents come in two forms: with and without epinephrine (adrenaline) or other vasoconstrictor that allow the agent to last longer.
 This controls bleeding in the tissue during procedures.
 Usually the case is classified using the ASA Physical Status Classification System before any anesthesia is given.